Here are six of the restaurant operations trends, from inflation to staffing, that reveal what's impacting the guest experience.

 This extra spending per check has a lot to do with restaurants increasing their prices due to supply chain challenges and the general economic hardships brought on by COVID-19.
 BBI’s data is still showing that these high prices are affecting customer’s average checks.

 BBI has been able to track this trend using our Financial Intelligence tool, which monitors metrics like sales, traffic, sales per labor hour, dine-in, to-go, restaurant catering, and more.
 Our tool helps restaurants to know whether or not what they experience in trends is because of the industry as a whole, or just the way their restaurant is handling things.

 Our data is still showing a general drop in traffic that began during COVID and hasn’t let up all of the way.
 Although traffic has increased since the beginning of the pandemic, we are still not at normal traffic levels.

 This, alongside the increase in average check size, is concerning in that the higher average check size could be contributing to the drop in traffic, as customers are seeing eating at restaurants as not worth the cost it now has become.

 Focuses on Specialty Items and Promotions

-In order to combat the drops in traffic and sentiment surrounding the value of eating at restaurants, restaurant operators have and should continue to focus on creating an experience that will bring value to customers, even with the increase in average check.
+To combat the drops in traffic and sentiment surrounding the value of eating at restaurants, restaurant operators have and should continue to focus on creating an experience that will bring value to customers, even with the increase in average check.

 We have seen this manifest in restaurant operations with branches featuring specialty menu items and promotions in the hopes that it will bring more diners in the door.
 For more on how to implement incentives in your restaurants, click here.